Egress control · agent containers

 Drop YAML into `/etc/outcall/rules.d` and `outcall rules reload`.
 Networks and containers outlive the daemon — you can ship a rule change in seconds without rolling a single agent.

-The `outcall` CLI, the JSON API on `/run/outcall/host.sock`, and the web dashboard all read the same daemon state.
+The `outcall` CLI, the JSON API on `/tmp/outcall/host.sock`, and the web dashboard all read the same daemon state.
 What you see in the UI is what `outcall rules list` prints — no separate inventory to drift.

 How it fits together